bsamek/evergreen-wiki/Spawn-Hosts.md

 ### Spawning a Host

 Visit `/spawn` to view the spawn hosts control panel.
-Click on "Spawn Host" and choose the distro you want to spawn, and hoose the key you'd like to use (or provide a new one).
+Click on "Spawn Host" and choose the distro you want to spawn, and choose the key you'd like to use (or provide a new one).

+### Spawning a Host From a Task

 Alternately, for a task that ran on a distro where spawning is enabled, you will see a "Spawn..." or "Spawn Host" link on its task page.